NathanP11/NandtoTetris/README.md

   Jack => Jack Compiler          => Jack VM              => VM Translator         => Hack Assembler => Binary

   Implementing every level of this process was a very rewarding experience.
+It was alot of work over a 3 month period

 Nathan P.   1/12/24